 UCLA will remove your name and other information that could identify you before sharing your samples for research.
 A list of names and matching code numbers will be kept separate from coded samples and data.
+Only authorized UCLA staff can access this list.
 Those working on the research projects will not have access to any information that link your samples to you.